michaeldoylecs/RocketAnalytics/README.md

 header file that needs to be included is `RocketAnalytics.hpp`.
 It contains all of the necessary implementations to handle the replay file parsing.

 Starting out, parsing a replay is very simple.
-All we need to do it give the `ReplayFile` constructor a valid path to a replay file.
+All we need to do is give the `ReplayFile` constructor a valid path to a replay file.

 ```cpp